UltraMessaging/mon_demo/README.md

 The "mon.cfg" configuration file is for monitoring data.

+The "lbmrd.xml" configuration file is for the lbmrd daemon.

 The publisher and subscriber applications used in this demo are:
 * [lbmsrc](https://ultramessaging.github.io/currdoc/doc/example/index.html#examplelbmsrc_c) -
 Publish to one topic: "29west.example.multi.0".